Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 ### JDK versions

-The file will come ready to test the project using JDK 7, JDK 8 and openJDK 7.
+This file comes ready to test the project using JDK 7, JDK 8 and openJDK 7.
 If any of these are not supported they should be removed, and the file adapted to it.

 Also JDK 7 will be used to deploy the code artifacts, while JDK 8 will be used for the Maven site.
 This way the code is compatible with JDK 7 and 8, and the Javadoc generated along the Maven site takes advantage of the latest Javadoc doclet.